flucoma/FluidCorpusMap/README.md

 - Finally, try it on a browser: http://localhost:3000/scatterplot.html

-The interface expects multi-touch gestures, so a first thing to try is Chrome developer tools, then a tablet computer.
+The interface expects multi-touch gestures, so a first thing to try is device emulation in Chrome developer tools, then a tablet computer.